Monitoring and improving the performance of public enterprises in Namibia

-- It aims to assist the Ministry of Public Enterprises to develop and implement improved basic governance conditions based on the Public Enterprises Governance Act 2019.
-To this end, the line ministries will transfer responsibility and ownership rights for the group of Commercial Public Enterprises over to the MPE.
+The first aims to support the MPE in developing and implementing improved basic governance conditions based on the 2019 Public Enterprises Governance Act (PEGA).
+Line ministries will transfer responsibility and ownership rights for CPEs to the MPE.

-- It helps strengthen relevant actors' abilities to make consistent and full use of the information system, as this will lead to better assessments of Commercial Public Enterprises' performance capacity.
-By leveraging the information provided through this system, the actors will be empowered to improve their governance of PEs.
-A central criterion here is to ensure that the MPE has enough HR, financial and management resources to apply the performance monitoring information system.
+The third is designed to improve the ability of relevant actors to make consistent and full use of the performance management system.
+Using the information this system provides, the actors will be empowered to improve the governance of PEs.
+A central criterion here is that the Ministry of Public Enterprises has enough staff, financial and management resources to effectively implement the performance monitoring information system.

 - The first National Public Enterprises Conference was held in September 2019 and attended by 200 delegates consisting of Board Chairpersons, CEOs and international guests (including Public Enterprises Minister Pravin Gordhan from South Africa).

 - The Namibian State’s Ownership Policy for Public Enterprises was drafted, presented to and shared with the Ministry of Public Enterprises.
 The policy draft serves as a high-level document for the MPE, and other relevant ministries, to ensure that the State exercises PEs ownership professionally, actively and effectively.
 The Policy is now undergoing the relevant political and legislative approval processes.